Vozec/CTFlagger/README.md

 # CTFileScan-WEB
-This website is used to scan automatically files during CTF.
+This website is used to scan automatically files during CTF. *(Mainly used for steganography)*

 ## Setup :